icevelez/core.js/README.md

 ## Limitation

-*"Nothing is free, everything is a trade-off"* - Hussein Nasser
+*"Nothing is free.
+There is always a trade off"* - Hussein Nasser

-- Lack of code minification leading to bigger bundle sizes (~39kb)
+- No bundler means.
+Lack of code minification leading to bigger bundle sizes and optimization by removing comments and unused code
-- Lack of code optimization
-    - removing unused code and comment when compiling;
-    - compiling for an older ES version;
-- Less performant than traditional frameworks due to the runtime process of parsing template strings and attaching reactivity
+- Runtime processing and parsing template strings has performance overhead
 - Missing IntelliSense support in VSCode, Zed, etc...

 ## 📝 P.S